Master’s in Counseling

-The next Master of Arts in Counseling may not begin until Spring semester of 2016.
+The next Master of Arts in Counseling cohort may not begin until Spring semester of 2016.
 Updates will be posted to this site as they become available.

 Master of Arts in School Counseling Program

 Learn how to become a reflective practitioner in the art and science of school counseling when you pursue a Master of Arts in Counseling at Truman.
 The next enrollment period for this program will begin with the spring semester in 2016.